auninsh19/CPC357-Assignment2/README.md

 # CPC357 Assignment 2 - Smart Agriculture IoT Application

 This project implements a Smart Agriculture IoT application that collects data from an MQTT broker and stores it in a MongoDB database.
 The application is designed to monitor paddy fields and facilitate data-driven decision-making in agriculture.
+This project does not require hardware connectivity as the data comes from an already available dataset.

 ## Features

 - Connects to an MQTT broker to receive real-time data.
-- Ingests data into a MongoDB database with a UTC timestamp.
+- Ingests data into a MongoDB database.
 - Handles incoming messages and processes them for storage.

 ## Prerequisites